openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 gets connected, istgt can't identify that there is missing data with replicas.

 ### Low Level Design
-// Assumptions on quorum:
-// If a replica lost its data, either it got recreated or missed its data as it
-// got replaced, quorum should be off
-// In other cases, quorum should be on
-// At every stage of increasing RF, CF will be calculated accordingly as
-// (n/2 + 1) status of cstorvolume cr need to be updated with latest list of
-// replicas when RF is reduced

 Current code takes care of reconstructing data to non-quorum replica once it does handshake with target.
 But, changes are required in allowing replica to perform handshake with target to achieve DesiredReplicationFactor.